Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-The following result will be used in the proof of the second lemma: \begin{proposition} Let $M=\tensor[^{\sla(\slz)}]{M}{_{\sla(\slz)}}$ be a left-right type $DA$ bimodule over $\sla(\slz)$-$\sla(\slz)$.
-Suppose $M$ satisfies the following two conditions: \begin{enumerate} \item $M$ is homotopy equivalent to the identity bimodule $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$. \item The generators of $M$ are in one-to-one correspondence with the idempotents of $\sla(\slz)$, so that the generator corresponding to idempotent $i$ has both left (type $D$) and right (type $A$) idempotent equal to $i$. \end{enumerate} Then the type $DA$ action on $M$ contains all arrows of the form
+The following result will be used in the proof of the second lemma: \begin{proposition} Suppose a type $DA$ bimodule $\tensor[^{\sla(\slz)}]{M}{_{\sla(\slz)}}$ satisfies the following two conditions: \begin{enumerate} \item $M$ is homotopy equivalent to the identity bimodule $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$. \item The generators of $M$ are in one-to-one correspondence with the idempotents of $\sla(\slz)$, so that the generator corresponding to idempotent $i$ has both left (type $D$) and right (type $A$) idempotent equal to $i$. \end{enumerate} Then the type $\DA$ action on $M$ contains all arrows of the form

 where $\xi$ is a length-1 chord. \end{proposition} \begin{proof} Consider generators $\mathbf{x},\mathbf{y}$ corresponding to idempotents $i,j\in\sla(\slz)$, and $\xi$ a length-1 chord, such that the idempotent matches in the arrow (\ref{eq:arrowtoshowexist}).
 We want to show that (\ref{eq:arrowtoshowexist}) does exist as an arrow.